 - Oil-Free - use the oil-free dressing linked in the recipe to keep this dish oil-free; for a more classic olive-oil based version use any basic Italian vinaigrette you like.
 You can also simply replace the aquafaba in our oil-free version with olive oil, and adjust the seasonings to taste.

 Vegan pasta salad keeps in the fridge for 3 to 4 days.
 This will vary depending on the fresh vegetables used.
 Some tend to hold up better than others.

 For the best flavor it's important to generously salt the pasta cooking water!

 I hope you enjoy this easy vegan pasta salad.
 If you try the recipe be sure to comment below and leave a star rating to let us know!

-If you love fresh herbs check out this Parsley-Dill Pesto Pasta Salad!
+P.S.
+If you love fresh herbs try this Parsley-Dill Pesto Pasta Salad!